-We recently caught up with Joe Greenwood-Hau who has just joined the School of Government & Public Policy as a Research Fellow working on the Capital, Privilege, and Political Participation in Britain and Beyond project.
-We found out more about Joe's academic experience and how Politics came into his life at an early age...
+Joe Greenwood-Hau joined the School of Government & Public Policy in 2020 as a Research Fellow, working on the Capital, Privilege, and Political Participation in Britain and Beyond project.
+We interviewed Joe in 2020 to find out more about his role...

 Tell us a little bit about your career so far...